Skip to content

 Blocking control in the Dutch articles of association

+Should there be a blocking arrangement in the articles of association?
+If yes, an offer scheme or an authorisation scheme?
 Should a shareholder who wishes to transfer a share first offer it to the co-shareholders for acquisition?
 Does he have to ask the board for permission for this transfer?
 Or may he decide himself to whom he will transfer the share, and should the co-shareholders not be able to influence this?

 Because shareholders of a limited liability company are often a group of acquaintances or family members who work closely together or are otherwise connected, it is often decided to include a blocking arrangement in the articles of association.
 This prevents a sudden acquisition of control in the shareholders’ meeting by someone outside the group.
 The disadvantage of a blocking arrangement is that shares can only be transferred after all the co-shareholders have given their approval or after a somewhat formal procedure has been followed to determine the price at which the shares may be taken over.
 The advantage is that the circle of shareholders remains closed.